Vintage Kitchen Utensils

 1. Big Stainless Steel Bowl

-I think I still have the two original ones I got when Mark and I were married almost 50 years ago.
+I still have the original two I got when Mark and I were married over 55 years ago.
 They are approximately 18 inches in diameter.
-Those bowls have been used for making bread, cookies, large salads, and cleaning the windows.
+I have used those bowls to make bread, cookies, and large salads and to clean the windows.

 2. Potato Masher

-I remember my mom having a pan like deal and we all took turns turning the handle to “mash” the potatoes.
-My grandmother preferred a ricer for her fluffy mashed potatoes.
+I remember my mom having a pan like implement, and we all took turns turning the handle to “mash” the potatoes.
+My grandmother preferred a potato ricer for her fluffy mashed potatoes.
 Even a few chunks are okay in my mashed potatoes.
-I’m fine even with the peelings on them as well.
-I just use this tool: Potato Masher
+I’m okay even with the peelings left on them as well.
+I use this tool: a Potato Masher.

 3. Ebelskiver Cast Iron Pan

-I grew up on Ebelskivers, they are basically round balls of pancake batter.
-My mom had a cast iron pan.
+I grew up on Ebelskivers.
+They are round balls of pancake batter.
+My mom had a cast iron pan to make her Ebelskivers.
 They are so yummy!
 Ebelskivers by Linda

 4. Cast Iron Fry Pans

 Did your mom save the bacon grease after frying bacon?
 I still do!
-I swear, cast iron pans make the very best scrambled eggs, cornbread, and homemade pizza dough too!
-Wow, I love cast iron pans!
+I swear, cast iron pans make the best scrambled eggs, cornbread, and homemade pizza dough, too!
+Wow, I love cast-iron pans!
 Pizza by Linda

 5. Cast Iron Griddle

-Who uses a griddle for pancakes, grilled cheese and so much more?
+Who uses a griddle for pancakes, grilled cheese, and more?
 I think I have three cast iron griddles.
 I love them!
+Our last few kitchen stoves have had a built-in griddle in the middle of the stovetop.
+Of course, I prefer gas stoves and a griddle seems to be part of the natural makeup of those versions.

 6. Hand Mixer

-I can still remember Mom having a SunBeam electric mixer sitting on the counter and she was so proud of that baby, no more hand mixing.
-But she still used her wire whipped hand-cranked mixer because it was easier to clean.
+I can still remember Mom having an early version of “SunBeam” electric hand mixers sitting on the counter, and she was so proud of that baby, no more hand mixing.
+But she still used her wire hand-cranked mixer because it was easier to clean.
+My hands are such now that I’m glad I have both an electric hand mixer and a strong and versatile standing mixer when making my batches of pancakes and bread.

 7. Whisk/Danish Whisk

-Everyone needs a whisk to quickly stir those scrambled eggs, right?
-I can’t see any of the white stuff, I’m such a baby.
-I use my beloved Danish whisk all the time.
+Everyone needs a whisk to quickly stir those scrambled eggs, am I right?
+I use my beloved Danish Whisk all the time.

 8. Egg Separator

 I still remember my mom making seven-minute frosting after using an egg separator.
-I think I still have the yellow Tupperware one I’ve had for decades!
+I still have the yellow Tupperware one I’ve had for decades!

 9. Can Opener